Have questions about custom dog tags been hounding you?

 Interestingly enough, the name dog tag is an affectionate one given to the metal identification tags giving to all military personnel, simply because they look like actual dog tags, that is, they are in a similar shape.

 The use of military dog tags began during WWI with smaller round metal tags than the ones we know today.
 Not everyone had to use them, but as time wore on, the requirement became more prevalent and then required.
-Tags included such information as branch of military, first initial and surname of person, birth date and religion.
+Tags included such information as the branch of military, first initial and surname of the person, birth date, and religion.

 It was also during this time that a second duplicate tag was issued.
 This one would rest on a shorter chain and in the event of capture or death, if a soldier could not be moved or taken back, the one tag would be taken for identification.
 It is common practice to give the dog tag back to any surviving members of a fallen soldiers family.